henrypalasciano/Forecasting-Inflation-with-RaGNAR/README.md

  ┣ 📜 scoring.py              # Functions to compute rolling one-step-ahead squared errors at the CPI node
 ```

+The `results/` folder contains forecasts from a **single run** of the RaGNAR algorithm for **reproducibility**.
+This run was carried out on a **2020 MacBook Pro with a 2.3 GHz Quad-Core Intel Core i7 processor**.

-The results folder is organised as follows:
+The results are organized as follows:

 ```plaintext
 📂 results/